 The 16th at Lundin is a very clever and simple hole utilizing two natural features in perfect harmony.
 It is no wonder Macdonald used this hole to inspire one of the more interesting holes at the highly strategic National Golf Links, the short 17th named “Peconic.”

 This is a great hole and one that would be fun to play on a daily basis, especially during a dry summer with a trailing wind, both of which would make the hill fronting the green exponentially more difficult to navigate.
-Even when calm though, the hole’s short length is offset by the burn, sloping fairway, and bunkers, which all make the ideal second shot landing areas effectively small and difficult to find.
+Even when calm, the hole’s short length is offset by the burn, sloping fairway, and bunkers, which all make the ideal second shot landing areas effectively small and difficult to find.
 Play aggressively, and a punishment is likely.
 It is vexing on its own, but coupling that with the variable and often strong Scottish wind leaves you with a hole where you are very happy to run away with a 4.

 Restraint and thought are two skills not often tested enough in golf, especially in modern design.
 The 16th at Lundin Links tests both, and that is its greatest quality.

 National Golf Links of America – 17th – 375 yards

 Macdonald’s Leven at NGLA, named Peconic, is his most famous and perhaps most scenic.
-The hole plays downhill angling left to right.
+The hole plays downhill and angles left-to-right.
 The fronting mound is exposed sand and hides a set of nasty pot bunkers.
 Modern technology has taken a bit of the bite out of the 17th as the aggressive line up the left doesn’t present the same challenge as it used to.

 Chicago Golf Club – 5th – 320 yards